 Hints for the week

-- Speak with your midwife or doctor about your options regarding cord blood banking.
-Each state and territory will have its own guidelines governing the storage and administration around cord blood storage.
+- Speak with your maternity care provider about your options regarding cord blood banking.
+Each state and territory will have its own guidelines governing the storage and administration around cord blood donation.

 - Think about how you would like to feed your baby.
 One of the major indicators for successful breastfeeding is a positive attitude from the mother during her pregnancy.
 Other influences are a supportive partner, positive attitude from a woman’s mother and/or her mother in law and the general attitudes towards breastfeeding in a woman’s family and community.